-Affirmative Marketing Procedures:
+• Affirmative Marketing Procedures:

 Rental housing with five or more HOME-assisted units must adopt IHCDA's Affirmative Marketing Procedures.
-See the IHCDA Program Manual for guidance on Affirmative Marketing Procedures.
+See the IHCDA Program Manual Chapter 5 for guidance on Affirmative Marketing Procedures.

-Any recipient receiving an aggregate amount of \$200,000 or more from one or more of the HUD CPD programs (i.e. CDBG, HOME, NSP, HOPWA, ESG, etc.) in a program year must comply with the Section 3 requirements.
-Section 3 provides preference to low- and verylow-income residents of the local community (regardless of race or gender) and the businesses that substantially employ these persons, for new employment, training, and contracting opportunities resulting from HUD-funded projects.
+Any recipient receiving an aggregate amount of \$200,000 or more from one (1) or more of the HUD CPD programs (i.e. CDBG, HOME, NSP, HOPWA, ESG, etc.) in a program year must comply with the Section 3 requirements.
+Section 3 provides preference to lowand very-low-income residents of the local community (regardless of race or gender) and the businesses that substantially employ these persons, for new employment, training, and contracting opportunities resulting from HUD-funded projects.